mulindaD/HC-UI-Challenge/README.md

 # HoneyCoin UI Challenge

 ## Project Overview
-This project is a code challenge to recreate the part of our HoneyCoin for Business UI using Angular.
+This project is a code challenge to recreate a part of our HoneyCoin for Business UI using Angular.
 The goal is to implement the dashboard and cards view as shown in the provided design mockups.

 ## Requirements